 * hours are indicated as semester hours; for colleges/universities using quarter hour system, applicant must have earned equivalent quarter hours.

 ^ these prerequisite courses must have been completed within 10 years of the time of application.
 Waivers for the time limit will be considered on a case by case basis for those with current relevant health care or teaching experience in these areas.

 Additional Note: Graduates of foreign institutions where English is not the primary language of instruction must meet the additional requirements outlined below, in bullet number 7.

-- Recommended courses include General Physics I, Biochemistry, Abnormal Psychology and Medical Terminology.
-Upon review of a student’s record, the Committee on Admissions may require additional coursework and testing as a condition of acceptance.
+- Other Recommended courses include General Physics I, Biochemistry, Abnormal Psychology and Medical Terminology.

-- Prior health care experience is required for admission.
-Applicants must submit verifiable information documenting at least 500 hours of direct patient care experience at the time of application in order to be considered for admission to the program.
+- Prior health care experience is required and considered for admission.
+Applicants must submit verifiable information documenting at least 500 hours of direct patient care experience by the application deadline in order to be considered for admission to the program.
 Higher numbers of direct patient care hours are considered more competitive.

 - Three letters of recommendation are required:

 - One letter from a professor or any individual who has worked with the applicant in a professional or educational environment.
 Reference should have worked with the applicant for a minimum of six months;

 - One letter from a physician assistant or physician (MD/DO); and

 - One additional clinical reference from a health care professional (e.g. physician assistant, physician, dentist, pharmacist, registered nurse, nurse practitioner, physical or occupational therapist, etc.)